craftingcity/The-Known-World/MAIN/Game Notes/Fronts/The Whitimore.md

 [[Talice Kilath]], Noble Commander of Kilath's 3rd Infantry

 **Stakes**
-Optional; Ask a question or two about something that you dont know, ideally directly tied to the players or something that they interact with.
+Optional; Ask a question or two about something that you don't know, ideally directly tied to the players or something that they interact with.

 **Movelist**
 -   Vomit forth a lesser monster